 I write narrative nonfiction and poetry.
 I write to claim my feelings, allowing me to do with them what I need, to affirm and sit with myself in ways I couldn't otherwise, and to inspire others.
-My work has appeared or is forthcoming in About Place Journal, 34th Parallel Magazine, Jellyfish Review, and elsewhere.
-My writing has been recognized by the Pacific Northwest Writers Association and the Oregon Poets Association, for which I am grateful.
+My work has appeared or is forthcoming in About Place Journal, 34th Parallel Magazine, Jellyfish Review, Little Old Lady Comedy, and elsewhere.
+My writing has been recognized by the Pacific Northwest Writers Association and the Oregon Poetry Association, for which I am grateful.
 I have been a guest blogger at Literary Mama, and am a regular contributor to The Good Men Project.
-I am currently querying agents and publishers with my memoir, the story of how I went from LA party girl to Alaska trail worker, all while battling emotional demons, such as suicide ideation and abuse from a parent.
-I'm also a frequent podcast guest and workshop presenter on finding healing and affirmation through writing, as well showing vulnerability on the page.
+I am currently searching for a small press to publish my memoir, the story of going from LA party girl to Alaska trail worker, all while battling past demons, such as suicide ideation and abuse from a parent.
+I'm also a frequent podcast guest and workshop presenter on finding healing and affirmation through writing, writing small about big things, as well showing vulnerability on the page.

 I've always had a rich internal world, and I've been writing for most of my life.
 When I was in 3rd grade, I won a young author award for a short story titled The Gingerbreads.
 Buoyed by early literary success, I followed it up with a sequel, The Cake with the Gingerbreads.
 As I got older, life got in the way, and I stopped writing.
 See, I'm from a family of businessmen and engineers, where things are black and white, there is exactly one answer, and being a creative isn't encouraged.
 I'd come back to writing intermittently, then drift away again.
 I graduated college and began a career in corporate America.